forbesmyester/git-annex-gallery/README.md

-# Gallery Generator built to learn Clojure
+# git-annex-gallery: A Gallery Generator built to learn Clojure

+## Installation

+FIXME: Write stuff here!

 ## Where To Put Your Images